CyberAndi/CyberSecurity-Box/README.md

 # CyberSecurity-Box
 <p>
-<h3>Configuration of the AVM FRITZ!Box with Presets for Security and Ports-List</h3>
+<h3>Configuration of the AVM FRITZ!Box, Pi-Hole, UnBound and Tor(rc) with Presets for Security and Ports-List</h3>
 </p><p>
 This zip-File includes a AVM FRITZ!Box-Export-File for FRITZ OS 6.80 and above.
 It includes Firewall-Rules for Amazon